 Mr. Rentrop can provide a comprehensive perspective to the development and use of land in Michigan.
 He has represented developers, municipalities and individual residents on matters including development agreements, master deeds, easements and property tax appeals.
-Mr. Rentrop represents municipalities in Michigan courts on zoning enforcement actions and criminal misdemeanors.
-He appears in both circuit and district courts for trials and motions and before the Michigan Tax Tribunal.
-In addition, Mr. Rentrop has assisted clients in a wide range of estate administration issues including litigation, creditor settlement and account reconciliation.
+He appears in both circuit and district courts for trials and motions concerning land use and zoning issues and before the Michigan Tax Tribunal for appeals of real and personal property taxes.
+In addition, Mr. Rentrop is a member of the firm’s liquor license practice group providing guidance to clients on the local approval process.

 Wayne State University Law School, Detroit, Michigan, 2002 – J.D.

 University of Michigan, Ann Arbor, Michigan, 1999 – B.A. – with Honors

 FAA Licensed Private Pilot